 Magnetism is an interaction that allows certain kinds of objects, which are called ‘magnetic’ objects, to exert forces on each other without physically touching.

 A magnetic object is surrounded by a magnetic ‘field’.
 A second object can feel a magnetic force from the first object because it feels the magnetic field of the first object.
 The further away the objects are, the weaker the magnetic force will be.

 Humans have known about magnetism for many thousands of years.

-For example, Lodestone is a magnetized form of iron oxide mineral magnetite.
+For example, “Lodestone” is a magnetized form of mineral magnetite(Fe3O4).
 It has the property of attracting iron objects.
 It is referred to in old European and Asian historical records; from around 800 BCE in Europe and around 2600 BCE in Asia.

 A magnetic field is a region in space where a magnet or object made of magnetic material will experience a non-contact, magnetic force.

 State the law of magnetism

 The Law of magnetism states: “Like magnetic poles repel and unlike poles attract each other”

 A moving charged particle has magnetic fields associated with it.
 One example of a charged particle is the electron.
 Electrons are in constant motion inside the material, orbiting the nucleus in the atom which may also be moving, rotating, or vibrating.